-When field 2.74 is used in a collateral update or correction report for a portfolio of repos that will be transacted in the future --- in other words, for true pre-payment of collateral --- it is recommended that this field should be the latest of the values date of the future repos.
-On the other hand, when field 2.74 is used in a collateral update or correction report for a portfolio of repos that have already been transacted and to which new repos may be added, it is recommended that this field should be the same as the Event Date of the report, regardless of the actual value dates.
+When field 2.74 is used in a COLU or CORR report for a portfolio of repos that will be transacted in the future --- in other words, for true pre-payment of collateral --- it is recommended that this field should be the latest of the values date of the future repos.
+On the other hand, when field 2.74 is used in a COLU or CORR report for a portfolio of repos that have already been transacted and to which new repos may be added, it is recommended that this field should be the same as the Event Date of the report, regardless of the actual value dates. value date of the most recently-transacted repo in the portfolio.

-Recommendation: When field 2.74 is used in a collateral update or correction report for a portfolio of repos that will be transacted in the future, this field should be the latest of the values date of the future repos.
-Otherwise, field 2.74 should be the same as the Event Date of the report.
+Recommendation 1: When field 2.74 is used in a collateral update or correction report for a portfolio of repos that will be transacted in the future, this field should be the latest of the values date of the future repos.
+Otherwise, field 2.74 should be the value date of the most recently-transacted repo included in the same portfoliosame as the Event Date of the report.